 Slice of Heaven: 20th Century Aotearoa is Te Papa’s exhibition about four crucial social and political changes that occurred in New Zealand after the death of Queen Victoria in 1901 and before the millennial panic of ‘Y2K’ (‘Year 2000’).
 I hope that the exhibition, which closes on 23rd January to

 Recently I blogged about preparing an 18th century gown (now on display in European Splendour).
 A few weeks ago, the same skills were applied to a very different type of garment—the replica All Blacks “Originals” 1905 jersey.
-The jersey will be on display in Hamilton until January 8th in the Waikato Museum
+The Replica Project The jersey is the outcome of a multiyear project headed by

 We were all saddened by the recent passing of Auckland and Samoan rugby stalwart Peter Fatialofa (1959-2013).
 In the last few weeks, much has been written about his wonderful personality and character, his leadership on and off the rugby field and his rich contribution to Samoan and New Zealand rugby.